-Front, rear or side door evacuation, or some combination of doors.
+- Front, rear or side door evacuation, or some combination of doors.

-Roof or window evacuation.
+- Roof or window evacuation.

-Secure the bus by:
+- Secure the bus by:

-Placing transmission in Park, or if there is no shift point, in Neutral.
+- Placing transmission in Park, or if there is no shift point, in Neutral.

-Setting parking brakes.
+- Setting parking brakes.

-Shutting off the engine.
+- Shutting off the engine.

-Removing ignition key.
+- Removing ignition key.

-Activating hazard-warning lights.
+- Activating hazard warning lights

-If time allows, notify dispatch office of evacuation location, conditions, and type of assistance needed.
+- If time allows, notify dispatch office of evacuation location, conditions, and type of assistance needed.

-Dangle radio microphone or telephone out of driver's window for later use, if operable.
+- Dangle radio microphone or telephone out of driver's window for later use, if operable.

-If no radio, or radio is inoperable, dispatch a passing motorist or area resident to call for help.
-As a last resort, dispatch two older, responsible students to go for help.
+- If no radio or the radio is inoperable, dispatch a passing motorist or area resident

-Order the evacuation.
+to call for help.
+As a last resort, send two older, responsible students to go for help.

-Evacuate students from the bus.
+- Order the evacuation. - Evacuate students from the bus.